-- (A) Perquisites and personal benefits for all Named Executive Officers include Company-provided home security system and/or monitoring services, airline club memberships and status upgrades, Company-paid executive physicals, Company-paid longterm disability insurance premiums, matching charitable contributions under the AutoZone Matching Gift Program, and premiums for participation in our executive medical plan.
+- (A) Perquisites and personal benefits for all Named Executive Officers include Company-provided home security system and/or monitoring services, airline club memberships and status upgrades, Company-paid executive physicals, Company-paid longterm disability insurance premiums, and matching charitable contributions under the AutoZone Matching Gift Program.
+Additionally, the amounts for 2007 include premiums for participation in our executive medical plan.
 The executive medical plan was discontinued as of July 1, 2007. - (B) The perquisites or personal benefits which exceeded the greater of \$25,000 or 10% of the total amount of perquisites and personal benefits for an executive officer are as follows:

-Mr. Rhodes: \$50,000 in matching charitable contributions made under the AutoZone Matching Gift Program, under which executives may contribute to qualified charitable organizations and AutoZone provides a matching contribution to the charities in an equal amount, up to \$50,000 in the aggregate for each executive officer annually.
+Mr. Rhodes: In each of fiscal 2007 and fiscal 2008, \$50,000 in matching charitable contributions were made under the AutoZone Matching Gift Program, under which executives may contribute to qualified charitable organizations and AutoZone provides a matching contribution to the charities in an equal amount, up to \$50,000 in the aggregate for each executive officer annually.